 Primary & Intermediate Elementary

-Our Elementary classrooms include full-time Kindergarten through 3rd grades.
+Our elementary classrooms include full-time Kindergarten through third grade.
 Their classrooms are located on the first floor of the school.
 Holy Family School is proud of its low teacher-to-student ratio for all of its classes.
-At the Elementary level, the current ratio averages 23 students per teacher.
+At the elementary level, the current ratio averages 23 students per teacher.
 In addition to daily religious and academic instruction, the subjects of art, music, physical education/health, library, computer technology and Spanish language are taught by specialized teachers.
-Children attend Mass every other week, on Holy Days and other special days.On those days, our 7th grade students team up in a buddy system with our Kindergarten students, walking with them to Holy Family Church and sitting with them during Mass.
+Children attend Mass every other week, on Holy Days and other special days.On those days, our seventh-grade students team up in a buddy system with our Kindergarten students, walking with them to Holy Family Church and sitting with them during Mass.

 Our Kindergarten students blossom in their class, learning to read, write and understand basic math skills and an appreciate for art and literature.
-Our 1st grade students become proficient readers, writers and basic mathematicians, with an emphasis on beautiful handwriting along the way and building a strong foundation for continued academic success.
-Our 2nd graders prepare for the sacraments of Penance and First Holy Communion, while at the same time learning how to write in cursive and continuing to expand their education in math, science, reading, literature, social studies and more.
-Our 3rd graders, while developing enhanced skills in literature, geography, history, and science are also concentrating on mathematics that includes multiplication, division and beginning-level geometry.
+Our first-grade students become proficient readers, writers and basic mathematicians, with an emphasis on beautiful handwriting along the way and building a strong foundation for continued academic success.
+Our second graders prepare for the sacraments of Penance and First Holy Communion, while at the same time learning how to write in cursive and continuing to expand their education in math, science, reading, literature, social studies and more.
+Our third graders, while developing enhanced skills in literature, geography, history, and science are also concentrating on mathematics that includes multiplication, division and beginning-level geometry.